jeishu/timed-quiz/README.md

 - [x] Can show you if you are right or wrong depending on the color (red - wrong, green - right).
 - [x] Can save your score at the end of the quiz into the local storage.
 - [x] Can save your initials, or name at the end of the quiz into the local storage.
-- [x] Can save both your name and your score into a leaderboard page.
+- [x] Can save both your name and score into a leaderboard page.
+- [x] Can clear the leaderboard records from local storage.
+- [] Responsive to the screen size.

 ## Links